MIUIByMaki/RN8/enhancedplus.md

 - Only for ginkgo for now
 - Super icons and home folder widgets available by default
 - New welcome wallpaper
-- Android stock screen recorder
+- Android stock screen record
 - Open and close apps is now more faster
+- Minor fixes